Last Updated on February 20, 2022

 One trick is to check if there is a solid stick version of the product you want to pack for your travels.

 For example, maybe a solid moisturizing bar could replace a moisturizing lotion.
 It would take up less space and not be subject to the TSA liquid rules.

-Also wet wipes don’t count as liquids.
-So if their is a wet wipe product that might work for you like a hydrating wet wipe instead of face lotion then that might be a workaround for you.
+Also, wet wipes don’t count as liquids.
+So if there is a wet wipe product that might work for you like a hydrating wet wipe instead of face lotion then that might be a workaround for you.